Background pattern

 Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.3% solution for infusion

-This medication is called “Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.3% solution for infusion”, but it will be referred to as “Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.3%” in the rest of this prospectus.
+This medicine is called “Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.3% solution for infusion”, but will be referred to as “Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.3%” throughout this leaflet.

 Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.3% is a solution of sodium chloride and potassium chloride in water.
 Sodium chloride and potassium chloride are chemical substances (commonly called salts) that are found in the blood.